svanhvitlilja/subword-asr-icelandic/s5/Readme.md

 # Subword recipe for Icelandic

-This is a subword-based recipe for Icelandic ASR, modified from the gale-arabic subword implementation recipe for Arabic, which uses BPE.
+This is a subword-based recipe for Icelandic ASR, modified from the gale-arabic subword implementation recipe for Arabic, which implements BPE.
 You can find the original subword gale-arabic implementation under egs/gale-arabic/s5c.

-Pre-processed training data (transcripts only) for Icelandic is provided for three different subword segmentation methods, for use with these scripts.

 We use the Málrómur speech data for training the models.
-Only voice examples marked as 'correct' have been selected for training.
 Please find instructions on preparing the speech data below.
+Instead of implementing the subword algorithms from scratch, as is done with BPE in the s5c gale-arabic recipe, we provide pre-processed Icelandic training data (Málrómur transcripts) for three different subword segmentation methods: BPE, Kvistur, and Unigram (SentencePiece).
+Please refer to the technical report (Subword_modelling_ASR_summer_2020.pdf) for details.

 ## Kaldi and basic setup